Delors/LectureDoc2/src/css/core/behavior.css.md

 Elements marked with the class "incremental" are rendered one-step-after-another.
 By adding a number (e.g. `incremental-1`) it is possible to control the order.
 It is possible to assign the same number to multiple elements to make them appear at the same time.

-When you want to animate the rows of a table use incremental-table-rows and for lists use incremental-lists.
+When you want to animate the rows of a table use `incremental-table-rows` and for lists use `incremental-lists` and for code use `incremental-code`,

 ## copy-to-clipboard